28 Proven Ways to Get a Work Promotion Without Asking

 3. Deliver On Your Goals With Integrity

-It is not enough to simply deliver on your goals.
+It is not enough to deliver on your goals.
 If you hit your targets and are disrespectful, inconsiderate, or in any way intolerant of others, this will damage your career.

 • You need to be patient and consider other people’s viewpoints and situations.